web-platform-tests/wpt/docs/test-format-guidelines.md

 ## Support files

-Various support files are avaliable in in the `/common/` and `/media/` directories (web-platform-tests) and `/support/` (CSS).
+Various support files are available in in the `/common/` and `/media/` directories (web-platform-tests) and `/support/` (CSS).
 Reusing existing resources is encouraged where possible, as is adding generally useful files to these common areas rather than to specific testsuites.

-For CSS tests the following standard images are avaliable in the support directory:
+For CSS tests the following standard images are available in the support directory:

  * 1x1 color swatches